Quantum and classical algorithms for SOCP based on the multiplicative weights update method: Introduction

 It is worth noting that it would be possible to explicitly reformulate SOCP as a special case of SDP by rewriting the second-order cone constraints as semidefinite constraints: specifically, for vector $\mathbf{x} \in \mathbb{R}^n$, one can define an $n \times n$ symmetric ``arrowhead'' matrix $\operatorname{Arw}(\mathbf{x})$ (see \cref{def:arrowhead_def}) for which $\operatorname{Arw}(\mathbf{x})$ is semidefinite if and only if $\mathbf{x} \in \mathcal{L}$.
 However, enforcing the structure of $\operatorname{Arw}(\mathbf{x})$ within the larger set of all semidefinite matrices would require adding an additional up to $\Theta(n^2)$ linear constraints (e.g., to force most of the matrix elements to be equal to 0), which may lead SDP-based methods to have unnecessarily high complexity for SOCP problems.
 As a result, the complexity of using the quantum SDP solver of \cite{vanapeldoorn19} directly on SOCP would be $\bigOt(\gamma^{4}(n + \gamma\sqrt{n} +\sqrt{m}))$.
 The natural low-rank nature of the SOCP is not utilized in this approach; it is valuable to examine algorithms that directly target SOCPs.

 \paragraph{Comparison to current methods for SOCP} State-of-the-art approaches to solving SOCPs predominantly rely on interior-point methods (IPMs), which provide polynomial-time complexity and strong convergence guarantees, making them the preferred choice in solvers like MOSEK, Gurobi, and CPLEX.
 In particular, IPMs achieve a better precision scaling, with a runtime that depends polylogarithmically on the inverse precision target $1/\epsilon$.
 However, for large programs, IPMs can become intractable since the scaling of their complexity is superlinear in the problem size, for example, classical IPMs for LPs with $n$ variables and $\bigO(n)$ constraints have complexity scaling as $\bigO(n^{\omega})$, where $\omega < 2.37$ is the matrix multiplication exponent \cite{cohen2021interiorPointMethodMatrixMultiplicationTime}.
 IPMs for SOCPs have received less intensive optimization but rigorously proved complexity scales only slightly worse, as $\bigO(\sqrt{r}n^{\omega})$ \cite{monteiro2000SOCPIPM}.
 More recently, quantum algorithms based on IPMs \citep{ Kerenidis2021,Dalzell2023,augustino2024quantumcentralpathalgorithm,apers2024quantumspeedupslinearprogramming} have emerged, including for SOCP \cite{Kerenidis2021,Dalzell2023}, and under favorable conditions could offer asymptotic speedups (at most subquadratic in size, see \cite{Dalzell2023}) over their classical counterparts.
-While \cite{Canyakmaz2023MultiplicativeUF} applies a classical MW-based framework to a conic optimization problem for second-order cones (and other symmetric cones), to our knowledge, there has so far not been a specific analysis of the complexity of classical or quantum MW-based algorithms for SOCPs.